Shasta Sunset Dinner Train

 The Shasta Sunset Dinner Train was a scenic dinner train that was operated by the McCloud Railway that started in McCloud, California to Mt.
 Shasta City from 1996 to 2010.
 Before 2005, the train also saw service between McCloud and Bartle.
 After the McCloud Railway abandoned freight operations in 2006, the Shasta Sunset Dinner Train was one of a few passenger trains on the railroad that made a profit for the railroad.
 The Shasta Sunset Dinner Train ceased operations in 2010 because of the Great Recession with a few passenger cars left on McCloud Railway property.

-Service History
+History

 Beginnings

 After the McCloud Railway took over operations of the former McCloud River Railroad, the line was an industrial railroad hauling sugar beets, lumber, and various other freight.
 Passenger service was never considered by the railroad.
 However, locals and many in the railroad wanted to try excursion service.
 The first of this was in 1994 when Yreka Western #19 traveled from Yreka to Mt.
 Shasta City and took a couple excursions between McCloud, Burney, and Hambone.
 Seeing the success of the trips with #19 and in addition with suggestions from locals, the railroad started making plans for a dinner train service.
 They purchased two former Illinois Central passenger cars from a defunct museum collection to use on the new service between McCloud and Mt.
 Shasta City to the west and McCloud to Bartle to the east.